 Applications of Ceramic PCBs:

-1- High-current bright LED lights and spot lights.
+1- High-current bright LED PCB lights and spot lights.

 2- Automobile electronics like power controllers, optical systems, power converters and power regulators